khaledmustafa91/chat/README.md

-This is a chat system through this app you can create applications, chat to each application and message for each chats, can search on chat messages
+This is a chat system through this app you can create applications, chat with each application, and message for each chat, also you can search on chat messages

-****Tools****
+### Tools

-1- `elasticsearch` for chat messages search
+1- `Elasticsearch` for chat messages search

-2- `Rabbitmq` for insert messages and chats to database
+2- `Rabbitmq` for inserting messages and chats into the database

 3- `Sidekiq` for updating columns counts

-in th following steps will explain how you can use this system with examples
+the following steps will explain how you can use this system with examples

-First run this command to build the App
+First, run this command to build the App

 ```
 docker-compose build